Climate Change and Biology

 Biology can play an important part in learning to understand the basics of climate change and its consequences and subsequently provide tools for mitigation and adaptation.
 The major strategies to mitigate climate change are biodiversity and carbon sink conservation and enhancement.

 Biology class provides an excellent opportunity not only to learn scientific facts but also strengthen a relationship with nature.
-Places familiar, meaningful and dear to our hearts may evoke a desire to care for nature as opposed to foreign, unknown and faraway nature areas.
+Places familiar, meaningful and dear to our hearts may evoke a desire to care for nature as opposed to hearing about foreign, unknown places.

 Growing into Active Citizens